 - a.
-Only one team is offside, a technical foul shall be called against the offending team. - b.
-Both teams are offside and one of the teams has possession of the ball, the offending players shall be placed onside and play resumed with the team that was in possession of the ball before the offside call retaining possession. - c.
-Both teams are offside and neither team has possession of the ball, the offending players shall be placed onside, and the ball shall be awarded according to the alternate-possession rule (see Rule 4-32).
+Only one team is offside, a technical foul shall be called against the offending - b.
+Both teams are offside, it is unknown which team went offside first, and one of the teams has possession of the ball, the offending players shall be placed onside and play resumed with the team that was in possession of the ball before the offside call retaining possession. - c.
+Both teams are offside, it is unknown which team went offside first, and neither team has possession of the ball, the offending players shall be placed onside, and the ball shall be awarded according to the alternate-possession rule (see Rule 4-32). - d.
+Both teams are offside but officials recognize which team went offside first, then the technical foul is enforced only on the team that went offside frist, with possession awarded.
+(See Rule 7-6-c.)